tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod1.rst.txt

 Differentiation is fundamental to computational science and is important in many applications, including optimization, sensitivity analysis, and solving differential equations.
 To be useful in these applications, derivatives must be computed both precisely and efficiently. **Automatic differentiation**, sometimes also called algorithmic differentiation or computational differentiation, can efficiently compute derivatives to machine precision, distinguishing it from both numerical differentiation and symbolic differentiation.
-We will discuss the differences between automatic differentiation and numerical and symbolic differentiation.
+To kick things off, we will discuss the differences between automatic differentiation and numerical and symbolic differentiation.

 * Automatic differentiation is not numerical differentiation.